kenneth-khc/Inception/DEV_DOC.md

 A .env.example file is provided that shows the environment variables that need to be set up.

+Each secret that is expected in the container has a .example file under secrets/

 ### Build and launch
 A Makefile is provided for simplifying the common tasks.